teaching

 But we have also seen the passing of the guard in several ministries:

-- Jerry Falwell groomed his son Jerry Falwell Jr., 44, a quiet lawyer, to become chancellor of Liberty University, which Falwell founded in 1971 to turn out "champions of Christ."
-His younger brother, Jonathan, 41, is expected to take over as chief pastor at Thomas Road Baptist Church, which Falwell founded.
+• Jerry Falwell groomed his son Jerry Falwell Jr., 44, to become chancellor of Liberty University, which Falwell founded in 1971 to turn out "champions of Christ."
+His younger brother, Jonathan, 41, became pastor at Thomas Road Baptist Church, which Falwell founded.

-- Joel Osteen succeeded his father as pastor of Lakewood Church.
+• Joel Osteen succeeded his father as pastor of Lakewood Church.
 Ironically, Joel had only preached once in his life, the week before his father's death in 1999.
-Joel Osteen's first book, Your Best Life Now was ranked at the top of the New York Times Bestseller's list.
 The broadcast of the Lakewood Church worship service is one of the most-watched religious television programs in the world.

-The winds of change are blowing through evangelicalism in America.
+The winds of change are blowing through the Church in America and around the world.
 New leaders are emerging to take the place of their fathers and predecessors.

 But what is the message of this new generation?